hailingfang/documentation/computer/flml/file-layout-markup-language.rst

     flml-sentences     ::= "[" square-bracket-part "]" ( "<" angled-bracket-part ">" | "{" flml-sentences "}" ) "(" round-parenthese-part ")"

 Terminologies and Concepts
 ============================

+File
+    A binary or plaintext file.

+Block
+    A consistent data of a file.

+Element length

+Element type

+Element label

 Data types